roy9852/make_ai_robot/README.md

 ros2 run unitree_guide2 junior_ctrl
 ```

-After you run this code, press keyboard number button (1-5) to change robot's status in the same CLI
+After you run this node, press a number key (1-5) to change robot's status in the same CLI

 **Robot Status (FSM States)**
 - **Number 1**: Passive mode - Robot is passive, no joint control (initialization)